Spectiv/curator-installation/Curator-Server.md

 # Installation

 ### Download Curator Server
-Create and navigate to the directory that `Curator Server` will live in.
+In the **Git Bash** session you opened, Create and navigate to the directory that `Curator Server` will live in.

 _Windows_
 ```